irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 An instructor should:

-1. Have received this block of instruction as a participant
+1. Have received this learning experience as a participant
 2. Participated in this instruction as an assistant instructor for this learning experience
 3. Participated in the AAR for this learning experience